dhunganabimal/Finance-Tracker/Readme.md

 **Note**: This project is under active development.
 The UI work is not even started yet !!!
-So, feel free to Contribute
+So, feel free to Contribute.